yAOwzers/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the list operation in the notebook mode works:

-![Sequence Diagram for List](diagrams/class/jpeg/SequenceDiagram_ListSection.jpg)
+![Sequence Diagram for List](diagrams/class/jpeg/SequenceDiagram_ListSection.jpg) Figure [19].
+Sequence diagram for List Command in Notebook Mode

 Given below is an example usage scenario and how the list function behaves.